November 2026 at Disney World: Crowd Calendar & Info

 Your Thoughts

-Do you like Walt Disney World in November?
-Planning a November 2023 trip to see WDW during the holiday season?
+Do you like Walt Disney World during Christmas-time?
+Planning a November trip to see WDW during the holiday season?
 Which month is your favorite for Walt Disney World vacations?
 Do you prefer December or November?
 Agree or disagree with our assessment of November at WDW?
 Any questions?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 I am wondering if Wdw is still offering free dining for Nov 29 thru Dec 6 ?